Canada condemns killing of journalist in Saudi Arabia consulate in Turkey

-OTTAWA — Canada has condemned the killing of a Washington Post journalist in the Saudi consulate in Turkey.
+OTTAWA — Canada has condemned the killing of a Washington Post journalist in Saudi Arabia’s consulate in Turkey.

 She also reiterated the federal government’s call for a thorough investigation in collaboration with Turkish officials.

 Khashoggi vanished on Oct.
-2 after entering the Saudi consulate in Istanbul.
-Five days later Turkish officials alleged that he had been tortured, killed and dismembered there.
+2 after entering the Saudi consulate in Istanbul to get paperwork he needed to marry his Turkish fiancee.
+Five days later Turkish officials alleged that he had been tortured, killed and dismembered at the diplomatic outpost.

-The Saudi government initially denied the allegation, but finally admitted early Saturday that Khashoggi had died at the consulate, claiming he was killed in a fistfight.
+The Saudi government initially denied any involvement in Khashoggi’s disappearance, but finally admitted early Saturday that he had died at the consulate, claiming he was killed in a “fistfight.”

 The kingdom also said that five top Saudi intelligence officials had been fired and 18 others arrested as a result of its investigation into the matter.